google/eng-practices/review/reviewer/speed.md

 ## Cross-Time-Zone Reviews {#tz}

-When dealing with time zone differences, try to get back to the author when they are still in the office.
-If they have already gone home, then try to make sure your review is done before they get back to the office the next day.
+When dealing with time zone differences, try to get back to the author while they have time to respond before the end of their working hours.
+If they have already finished work for the day, then try to make sure your review is done before they start work the next day.

 ## LGTM With Comments {#lgtm-with-comments}